Millennials & Social Media

 Factors Contributing to Gen Y’s Social Media Use

-Same as any generation, there are many life factors that influence how millennials use social media:
+Same as any generation, many life factors influence how millennials use social media:

-• Cultural environment, for example, the difference between an individualistic and collectivist society.
+Cultural environment, for example, is the difference between an individualistic and collectivist society.

-• Legal/political environment like government support can lead to a societal uptick in social media use.
+Legal/political environments like government support can lead to a societal uptick in social media use.

 The Benefits of Millennials’ Social Media Use